Things to do close to Sydney

 Talk to the Park Rangers, check conditions at Jindabyne as they will close the road if the weather is bad and bring your camera.

 Stop at the Thredbo Diggings picnic area for a while as this is a gorgeous, peaceful area.
 Go to Tom Groggin picnic area and drive down to the 4WD road only sign.
 You may be greeted by a friendly mob of kangaroos.
 Although remember, these are still wild animals.
 Geehi picnic area has a pleasant wheelchair and pram friendly path alongside the Swampy Plains River.

 From here you are less than half way to Tumut with much more to see and little in the way of services along the way.
 Make sure you have plenty of petrol and a decent map (not that there are many other sealed roads you can drive down).
 The Kosciuszko Recreation Guide is freely available from visitor centres and may even get one on your way into the park.

-Every bodies experience will be different on a trip like this and as I've said you can't guarantee anything, particularly the weather.
+Everyone’s experience will be different on a trip like this.
+You can’t guarantee anything, particularly the weather.
 But if you take your time, go with the idea of enjoying whatever comes your way you are bound to be rewarded.
-Plan ahead, avoid the crowds or you could - just go for it.
+Plan ahead, avoid the crowds or just go for it!
 Good luck.